3. API Reference¶

 The existing list of QoS settings of the

-.
-The application can then inspect and, if necessary, modify the settings and apply the settings using theset_qos
+FooStreamDataWriteris copied to the object pointed to byqos.
+The application can then inspect and, if necessary, modify the settings and apply the settings using theset_qosoperation.

 Return Code